meldurson/AllTameable/README.md

 ![Banner](https://raw.githubusercontent.com/meldurson/AllTameable/main/Pics/DeerHover_5to1Zoom.png)
 This is an overhaul and rewrite of [AllTameable](https://www.nexusmods.com/valheim/mods/478?tab=description) from Buzz.

+### Latest Update
+    Version 1.4.3
+	* Added chest armor piece
+	* Added effect that buffs tames in the area and debuffs player
+	* Added ability to hand feed creatures by "using" food on them
+	* Fixed an issue with groups not getting set correctly
+	* Fixed double counting some creatures when trying to breed
+	* Made creatures that only trade, unable to be fed special taming food
+	* Fixed error with killing certain creatures
 ## DNA
 * All tameable creates can now have random colour and traits.
 * You can toggle both if you just want colour or just want traits.